Draft list of permitted indications: Frequently asked questions

 'Action qualifiers' and 'target qualifiers' are sometimes included in a permitted indication to ensure that the indication is low risk.
 They may be used sometimes to ensure that an indication is not referring to a restricted representation (that is a serious form of a disease, disorder or condition), for example: 'Help (action qualifier) relieve mild (target qualifier) arthritis'.

 The list of permitted indications will be made as a legislative instrument and will be registered on the Federal Register of Legislation.
-It will contain a comprehensive list of permitted indications that have been assessed as being compliant with the regulatory requirements.
+It will contain a comprehensive list of low risk indications which have been deemed suitable for the listing pathway.
 The legislative instrument will also include 'requirements', such as required label advisory statements, relating to the use of permitted indications in a listed medicine.

 Questions about what is on the list of permitted indications

-We have developed the draft list of permitted indications based on industry submissions to previous TGA public consultations (undertaken as part of the 2011 ANAO Audit recommendations).
-We have also undertaken ongoing targeted consultation and workshops with industry groups in 2016 and 2017.
+We developed the first draft list of permitted indications based on industry submissions to previous TGA public consultations (undertaken as part of the 2011 ANAO Audit recommendations).
+We also undertook targeted consultation and workshops with industry groups in 2016 and 2017.

 We will continue to refine the list of permitted indications ahead of implementation.
-You now have the opportunity to propose additional indications to be added to the draft list, at no cost, until 31 October 2017.
 For more information on timing, please see the Timeline for implementation.

 Indications for listed medicines cannot refer to or imply to: